STEM: For a Successful Future

 Sundar Pichai was born and brought up in India.
 He belonged to a middle-class family and lived most of his childhood and teenage years in a modest 2-bedroom apartment in Chennai, Tamil Nadu.
 Pichai was identified by his teachers as being a brilliant student in school, especially in his science and maths subjects.

-Owing to his academic brilliance and interests in STEM, Pichai got admission in the Indian Institute of Technology Kharagpur, India, one of the highest-ranked technology university in Asia as well as the world.
+Owing to his academic brilliance and interests in STEM, Pichai got admission in the Indian Institute of Technology Kharagpur, India, one of the highest-ranked technology universities in Asia as well as the world.
 He pursued a bachelor’s in Metallurgical Engineering, after which he proceeded to graduate from Stanford University with a master’s in Material Science.

 Next, he also pursued an MBA from the University of Pennsylvania.
 Pichai was recognized as one of the most talented students in both the universities that he attended and he won several accolades for his academic prowess.